-Bachelor of Fine Arts, Northern Territory University, 1998, Bachelor of Education, SA College of the Arts and Education, 1980 Diploma of Teaching, SA College of the Arts and Education, 1979
+Bachelor of Fine Arts, Northern Territory University, 1998; Bachelor of Education, SA College of the Arts and Education, 1980; Diploma of Teaching, SA College of the Arts and Education, 1979

-- Laycock A, Bailie J, Matthews V, Cunningham F, Harvey G, Percival N, Bailie R. (2017) A developmental evaluation to enhance stakeholder engagement in a wide-scale interactive project disseminating quality improvement data: a study protocol for a mixed methods study.
-BMJ Open 2017; Vol 7, e016341 doi:10.1136/bmjopen-2017-016341
+- Laycock A, Bailie J, Matthews V, Cunningham F, Harvey G, Percival N, Bailie R. A developmental evaluation to enhance stakeholder engagement in a wide-scale interactive project disseminating quality improvement data: study protocol for a mixed methods study.
+BMJ Open 2017; 7: e016341.

-- Bailie, J., Schierhout, G., Kelaher, M., Laycock, A., Percival, N., O’Donoghue, L., McNeair, T., Chakraborty, A., Beacham, B., Bailie, R. 2014, Follow-up of Indigenous-specific health assessments – a socioecological analysis.
-Med J Aust 2014; 200 (11): 653-657
+- Bailie, J., Schierhout, G., Kelaher, M., Laycock, A., Percival, N., O’Donoghue, L., McNeair, T., Chakraborty, A., Beacham, B., Bailie, R. Follow-up of Indigenous specific health assessments – a social ecological analysis.
+Medical Journal of Australia, 2014; 200: 653-657

-- Laycock A with Walker D, Harrison N and Brands J. 2011, Researching Indigenous health: a practical Guide for Researchers, The Lowitja Institute, Melbourne.
+- Laycock A with Walker D, Harrison N, and Brands J. 2011, Researching Indigenous health: a practical guide for researchers, The Lowitja Institute, Melbourne.